Solitary Vice [masturbation]

 Modern Medical Perspective on Masturbation

-Beginning in the mid-1960s with Masters and Johnson, researchers have found that masturbation was the most common form of human sexual activity.
-More recently, research has confirmed that masturbation "is nearly universal among males and...a majority of females."19 A survey in England found 92% of young women masturbate.20
+Beginning in the mid-1960s with Masters and Johnson, researchers have found that masturbation is the most common form of human sexual activity.
+More recently, research has confirmed that masturbation "is nearly universal among males and...a majority of females."19 Recent surveys suggests 95% of men and 92% of women have masturbated.20 In those same surveys, people self-reported these benefits:

 In addition to it being practiced by nearly all humans, there is no scientific evidence masturbation causes blindness, insanity, or any of the diseases named by Ellen White.
 Anyone with common sense can reason that masturbation can be no more harmful than the act of sex itself!